Skip to Main Content

 Use

-• They include fields, types, and ages of publications in the calculation.
+• They include fields, types, and ages of publications in the calculation, and are more useful in terms of comparing research across different fields.

 limitations